January 1992 (1st revision)

 XIII.
 PERIODIC INSPECTION

-A comprehensive inspection/audit of the energy control procedures will be conducted by Director of Safety and Environmental Programs or his designee at least annually to ensure that the facility is in compliance with the OSHA Power Lockout/Tagout Standard 29 CFR 1910.147 and the procedures outlined in this policy.
-The results of the annual inspection will be recorded on the Annual Power Lockout/Tagout Certified Inspection Worksheet.
-(See Form #5)
+A comprehensive inspection/audit of the energy control procedures will be conducted by the Director of Safety and Environmental Programs or his designee at least annually to ensure that the facility is in compliance with the OSHA Power Lockout/Tagout Standard 29 CFR 1910.147 and the procedures outlined in this policy.
+The results of the annual inspection will be documented.

 Whenever outside servicing personnel are to be engaged in activities covered by the scope and application of this standard, the on-site employer and the outside employer shall inform each other of their respective lockout or tagout procedures.
 The on-site employer shall ensure that his/her employees understand and comply with the restrictions and prohibitions of the outside employer's energy control program.
-The exchange of this information shall be documented on Form #6.
+The exchange of this information shall be documented.

 Supervisors shall ensure the continuity of lockout or tagout protection by the orderly transfer of lockout or tagout device protection between off-going and on coming employees, to minimize exposure to hazards from the unexpected energization or start-up of the machine or equipment, or the release of stored energy.